 What you need

-• The minimum top-up amount for your cloud provider: $500 for AWS or GCP, $50 for Alibaba Cloud or Tencent Cloud
+- The minimum first top-up for your cloud provider: $500 for AWS or GCP, $50 for Alibaba Cloud or Tencent Cloud

 No ID verification.
 No credit card.
 No bank account.